 JMX (Java Management Extensions) is the standard management solution in the Java world.
-Since JDK 1.5 it is available in every Java Virtual Machine and especially JEE application servers use JMX for their management business.
+Since JDK 1.5 it is available in every Java Virtual Machine and especially Java EE application servers use JMX for their management business.

 I love JMX.
 It is a well crafted specification, created in times where other concepts like EJBs failed spectacularly.
 Even more than ten years after its incubation it is still the one-and-only when it comes to management in the Java world.
 Especially the various levels of sophistications for implementing MBeans, starting with dead simple Standard MBeans and ending in very flexible Open MBeans and MXBeans, are impressive.